Haigutus/USVDM/Tools/RDF_PARSER/readme.md

 ```

-You can thenquery a dataframe of all same type elements and its parameters across all [EQ, SSH, TP, SV etc.] instance files, where parameters are columns and index is object ID-s
+You can then query a dataframe of all same type elements and its parameters across all [EQ, SSH, TP, SV etc.] instance files, where parameters are columns and index is object ID-s

 Look into examples folders for more